arcaccra/arc_docs/docs/ALJ Intensive/Catalyst submission/Closeout Report.md

 ### **4. Event Execution and Adaptive Process Facilitation**

 The intensive was full of workshops.
 The facilitator team were facilitating all day, every day, throughout the weekend and beyond.
 By the end of day 4 we had managed to cultivate enough self-initiative and collective alignment for 3 teams to organically form.
 The extent to which these were indeed organic processes was evidenced by how the teams sought internal coherence for the remainder of the project, navigating inevitable frictions as they tried out self-governance practices, and stretching themselves to deliver a result they were proud of, as a team, in a timely manner.
 By the end of the intensive, each team had begun their development into an effective organisation.
 Two and a half weeks was more than enough for an in-person, all-day-every-day intensive.
 Fortunately this was agreed upon prior to the start of the in-person activities.
 Of the participants that registered and/ or attended online enrolment calls, the engagement during the in-person period was moderate.
 However, another learning was that it is a lot to ask of people to make themselves available full-time for two weeks.
 In some cases, participants had taken holiday to participate, although this was considered as an exceptionally successful level of engagement.
 In terms of adaptive changes, there was continuous evaluation, both formally via whole-team syncs on the balcony outside the learning space at the end of the day, as well as informally in any other moment, such as the taxi ride home, the kitchen, and in between workshops crashed-out on the beanbag.
-Fortunately, we had set up a voice-based reflection practice, which received over 400 reflections during the 3 week period around the intensive, which is made available online at https://evaluate.prisma.events.
+Fortunately, we had set up a voice-based reflection practice, which received over 400 reflections during the 3 week period around the intensive, which is made available online [here](https://evaluate.prisma.events).
 One improvement for next time would be to accept multiple forms of media into this system, as collating all documents of workshops and presentations after successfully encouraging decentralisation has been like trying to herd cats.

 | KPI                                          | Metric                                                | Result                                                |
 | -------------------------------------------- | ----------------------------------------------------- | ----------------------------------------------------- |